tmtsoftware/esw/docs/src/main/technical/gateway-tech.md

 ## Metrics

-Gateway has support for capturing metrics.
-The metrics can be enabled by providing `--metrics` or `-m` flag while starting gateway-server application.
+The Gateway has support for capturing metrics.
+The metrics can be enabled by providing `--metrics` or `-m` flag while starting the `gateway-server` application.

-Gateway metrics are powered by [prometheus](https://prometheus.io/).
-We use prometheus java [client](https://github.com/prometheus/client_java) to capture http and websocket based metrics.
+Gateway metrics are powered by [Prometheus](https://prometheus.io/).
+We use a Prometheus Java [client](https://github.com/prometheus/client_java) to capture HTTP and websocket-based metrics.
-Gateway exposes `/metrics` endpoint where snapshot of metrics can be fetched.
-Prometheus server then polls the metrics endpoint and stores the metrics in a time series database which then can be used for visualization using tools like grafana.
+The Gateway exposes a `/metrics` endpoint where a snapshot of metrics can be fetched.
+The Prometheus server then polls the metrics endpoint and stores the metrics in a time series database which then can be used for visualization using tools like [Grafana](https://grafana.com/).

-Gateway metrics are categorized into two major sections that are **HTTP Metrics** and **Websocket Metrics**.
+Gateway metrics are categorized into two major sections: **HTTP Metrics** and **Websocket Metrics**.

 ### HTTP Metrics

-HTTP metrics section includes following different types of metrics:
+The HTTP metrics section includes following different types of metrics:

-1. Total HTTP requests processed by gateway.
-This includes all the commands, events, log etc. messages processed by gateway since the beginning.
+1. Total HTTP requests processed by the Gateway.
+This includes all the commands, events, log etc. messages processed by the Gateway since it was started.
-1. HTTP requests flowing via gateway per second.
-These are categorized by command type, for example, `ComponentCommand`, `SequencerCommand`, `GetEvent`, `PublishEvent` etc. This metric help us to understand trend of requests processed per second.
+1. HTTP requests flowing via the Gateway per second.
+These are categorized by command type, for example, `ComponentCommand`, `SequencerCommand`, `GetEvent`, `PublishEvent` etc. This metric helps us to understand the trend of requests processed per second.
-1. Commands passing through gateway per second.
+1. Commands passing through the Gateway per second.
 These commands can be `Submit`, `Validate`, `Oneway` etc.

 ### Websocket Metrics

-Websocket metrics section includes following different types of metrics:
+The Websocket metrics section includes the following different types of metrics:

-1. Active Websocket connections.
-This number indicates all the currently connected websocket clients to gateway.
+1. Active WebSocket connections.
+This number indicates all the currently connected websocket clients to the Gateway.
-As soon as websocket connection gets disconnected, this number decreases.
+As soon as a WebSocket connection gets disconnected, this number decreases.
-1. Active event service pattern subscribers.
+1. Active Event Service pattern subscribers.
 (CommandType = `SubscribeWithPattern`)
-1. Active event service subscribers.
+1. Active Event Service subscribers.
 (CommandType = `SubscribeEvent`)
-1. Active websocket request per second.
-This indicates trend of websocket connections over period of time.
+1. Active WebSocket requests per second.
+This indicates the trend of WebSocket connections over a period of time.
-1. Events rate per client/sec.
-This indicates rate at which events are flowing via websocket connection.
-Here client indicates unique application name and username combination, for example, `{app_name: eng-ui, username: Jena}`
+1. Event rate per client per second.
+This indicates the rate at which events are flowing via a WebSocket connection.
+Here, a client indicates a unique application name and username combination, for example, `{app_name: eng-ui, username: Jena}`
-1. Active websocket connections per client.
-This indicates number of active websocket connections per unique application name and username combination.
+1. Active WebSocket connections per client.
+This indicates the number of active WebSocket connections per unique application name and username combination.
 1. Active event subscriptions per client.
-This indicates number of active event subscribers per unique application name and username combination.
+This indicates the number of active event subscribers per unique application name and username combination.
 1. Active event pattern subscriptions per client.
-This indicates number of active event subscribers per unique application name and username combination.
+This indicates the number of active event subscribers per unique application name and username combination.

-See the screenshots below from the integration of gateway metrics with Prometheus/Grafana.
+The following screenshots show some example Gateway metrics using Grafana.

 ![HTTP Metrics](../images/gateway/http_metrics.png)
 ![Websocket Metrics 1](../images/gateway/ws_metrics1.png)